evan-narayan/voithos/docs/openstack-kolla-inventory.md

 controlNode3
 ```

-In the deployment server, now's a good time to double-check that you can
+Now's a good time to double-check that you can ping each of those hostnames from the server
-ping each of those hostnames.
-The deployment will fail if your DNS or
+which will run Kolla-Ansible.
+The deployment will fail if your DNS or `/etc/hosts` file aren't set
-`/etc/hosts` file aren't set up correctly.
+up correctly.
+If needed, you can use IP addresses in the inventory instead.

 Similarly, SSH to each server using your designated SSH key as root to
 confirm that the `authorized_keys` files are deployed correctly.